-More than a third of the US population has insulin resistance or type 2 diabetes, and the number is growing exponentially.
+According to the American Diabetes Association, one third of the US population has insulin resistance or type 2 diabetes, and that number is rapidly growing.
+I believe these stats are much higher due to unreported cases.
 It is the leading cause of all other metabolic chronic diseases.

 What is Insulin?